 UNDERstanding Indian Urban Governance REFORM: A comparative analysis of the Smart City Mission reforms and their impact on sustainable urban mobility is a project running for two years from 1 May 2018 and jointly funded by the Economic and Social Research Council (ESRC) and the Indian Council of Social Science Research (ICSSR).
 It is an interdisciplinary collaboration between the Institute for Transport Studies (ITS), University of Leeds, UK, the Institute of Local Government Studies (INLOGOV) University of Birmingham, UK, the Department of Transport Planning, School of Planning and Architecture Delhi (SPA), India, the Department of Civil Engineering, Indian Institute of Science (IISc), Bangalore, India and the World Resources Institute.
-(For more on partners’ individual profiles see About/The Team above.)
+(For more on partners’ individual profiles see The Team above.)

 Rationale and Aims

 This research has two primary aims.
-The first is to develop cutting edge, theoretically informed, insights into the nature of mobility governance reform and the potential to generate more sustainable urban mobility in India.
+The first is to develop cutting edge, theoretically informed insights into the nature of mobility governance reform and the potential to generate more sustainable urban mobility in India.
 The combined pressures of a growing urban population, increasing urban sprawl, and rapidly rising income, coupled with inadequate public transport, lack of coordinated infrastructure, and increased motorisation have placed huge and unequal burdens on India’s urban areas.
 This has resulted in highly congested roads, poor air quality, high pedestrian casualty rates and poor accessibility and quality of life particularly for the urban poor.
 In this context, redesigning urban mobility governance has been identified as a critical element of progress in delivering more inclusive and economically, environmentally and socially sustainable cities in India (MoUD, 2006, MoUD, 2015 and NITI Aayog, 2017).

 Insights into reform

 The second aim of the research is to bring together, develop and inspire a community of researchers and practitioners to advance the study and understanding of mobility governance across India and between the UK and India.
 The research will be bottom-up in its approach; working with WRI India, the project will engage practitioners in the four cities from the outset to ensure the findings are as meaningful as possible.
 The interview protocol will be co-created with stakeholders and the data collection informed by the key challenges of urban mobility governance identified by stakeholders through exploratory workshops at the start of the project.
-A study visit to three UK cities that have experienced different levels of transport governance reform will be held for stakeholders from each of the four ‘smart cities’ to learn lessons from the UK experience and draw on practitioner expertise.
+A study visit to four UK cities that have experienced different levels of transport governance reform will be held for stakeholders from each of the four case study cities to share lessons from the UK experience and draw on practitioner expertise.
 A special session of the World Conference on Transport Research in Mumbai will also be convened to bring practitioners into dialogue with scholars at the forefront of research on transport governance in India and beyond.
 The project will also convene a ‘summer school’ in India for researchers to develop their research methods, theoretical perspectives and networks in relation to transport governance and reform.
 These activities will build both professional and research capacity to address future transport governance challenges.

 Economic and Social Research Council